TMBThanachart Bank: Shareholders

+Recognition

 On 14 April 2015, The Asian Banker Leadership Achievement Awards presented the "Best CEO in Asia Pacific 2015" award to Boontuck Wungcharoen, TMB CEO, and the "Best Managed Bank in Asia Pacific" award to TMB.
 The award ceremony took place during the Asian Banker Summit in Hong Kong.
 Both Boontuck and TMB are the first from Thailand to receive the accolade.

 In its announcement of the awards, the Asian Banker said, "...the bank has changed from a loss-making institution to a profitable one.
 Its net profit in 2014 rose by 66.2%—the highest among Thai banks.
 Net profit improved five-fold from, 2009-2014 while asset quality improved.
 Non-performing loan ratios dropped from 12.7% in 2009 to 2.9% in 2014 and cost-to-income ratios decreased from 77% in 2009 to 53% in 2014."

 Mr. Boontuck was also named "Financier of the Year 2014" by Money and Banking magazine.